kvietmeier/Terraform/vastdata/view_template/README.md

 ## VAST Data Terraform Template: Views, Policies & Block Storage

-This repository provides a standardized, production-ready Terraform template for managing storage endpoints and access controls on **VAST Data** clusters.
-It contains the complete schema definition for the views, policies, and block resources.
+This repository is Terraform template for Views, View Policies, and Block Storage.
+It contains the complete schema definition cross referenced with the default settings.
-It is not intended for use "as is" it is designed as a temnplate and reference to use in complete cluster configurations.
+It is not intended for use "as is" it is designed as a template and reference.

 ---